NVIDIA/MDL-SDK/README.md

     You can also open the Visual Studio solution directly from the build directory.

+7. For Visual Studio 2015, you may have to adapt the `Target Platform Version` under `General` in the `dxr` project properties to `10.0.17763.0` to avoid getting build errors.
+For newer Visual Studio versions, CMake will use the correct platform version.

-7. Use Visual Studio to build the MDL SDK library, MDL Core library, and the examples.
+8. Use Visual Studio to build the MDL SDK library, the MDL Core library, and the examples.
 When running the examples using the Visual Studio debugger, you can provide additional command line arguments by specifying them in the individual Visual Studio project settings.